marmittfull/ignite-react-js-challenge-2/README.md

 </h3>

 <blockquote align="center">
-  This project is part of the bootcamp:
+  This project is part of the project:
     <a href="https://repository-images.githubusercontent.com/341683746/42e1ab80-77af-11eb-9e07-47f9e46b3e6e">
-      GoStack by RocketSeat
+      Ignite ReactJS by RocketSeat
     </a>
 </blockquote>